prgcont/workshop-ansible/lesson-1/README.md

 - create empty directory for this workshop
 - download vagrantfile for this workshop into your working directory TODO - link
 - start up your vagrant VMs according to Vagrantfile

-There will be:
+- check that you can SSH from your hypervisor into both of your VMs
+- check that synced-folders are working

+### Why?

+For the sake of this workshop of course ;-)

+We have created:
 - your physical machine, used only for web browsing and ping tests
-- virtual machine lesson-1_ubuntu used to run ansible to control both VM
+- virtual machine `lesson-1_ubuntu` used to run ansible to control both VM
-- virtual machine lesson-1_centos to be controlled by ansible
+- virtual machine `lesson-1_centos` to be controlled by ansible
 - new directories `data-centos` and `data-ubuntu` next to Vagrantfile mounted into your VMs in `/vagrant_data/`

 ## boring theory during `vagrant up`